Michael Eugene Sharp: Broadway-Elms murders

 On June 14, 1982, Sharp was at a car wash in Kermit when he took notice of a car driven by 31-year-old Brenda Broadway, who was accompanied by her daughters, 14-year-old Selena and 8-year-old Christie Elms.
-He approached their car and threatened them at knifepoint, before forcing them into his pickup truck and driving to a remote area outside the city, where he proceeded to rape the mother and 14 year old.
+He approached their car and threatened them at knifepoint, before forcing them into his pickup truck and driving to a remote area outside the city, where he proceeded to rape the mother and 14-year-old.
+He also forced the two to perform incestual acts upon each other.
 During the ordeal, Broadway began praying, which apparently angered Sharp, who said that there could not be a God if he allowed people to suffer like this, before proceeding to stab Broadway and then Christie to death.
 While this was going on, Selena, who was naked and barefoot, managed to run away.
 She ran for five miles before reaching an oilfield, where she was found by workers who notified authorities.

 Due to the shock she had experienced during the attack, she was questioned when police arrived and revealed the approximate location of where the attack had taken place and what the assailant looked like.
 Soon after, the bodies of Broadway and Elms were found buried in a desert area outside Kermit, and with a facial composite of the suspect released to the public, tips quickly poured in that identified the suspect as Sharp.
 Because of this, a warrant was issued for his arrest the day after the murders, but by that time, he had already fled the area.
 On the next day, police in Sweetwater were notified that a man resembling Sharp was seen on a bus bound for Louisiana, with the authorities going ahead of the bus at one of the stops.
 There, they successfully apprehended him without incident and charged him with two counts of murder and one count of kidnapping.
 He was held without bail for the murder charges, and on $200,000 bond for the kidnapping charge.